Student Rights & Responsibilities

 Determination of Eligibility for Reclassification as a Pennsylvania Resident for Tuition Purposes

-A student may appeal his/her classification by a written petition, including all appropriate documentation, to the chief student affairs officer.
-The petition will be considered and a decision rendered which is final.
+- A student may appeal his/her residency classification in writing to the chief student affairs officer.
+The appeal will be considered and a decision rendered, which is final.

-A reclassification resulting from an appeal shall be effective at the beginning of the semester or session following the successful appeal.
+- A reclassification resulting from an appeal shall be effective for the current semester or session if the appeal is granted prior to the beginning of that semester or session.
+After that point, it shall be effective at the beginning of the semester or session following the successful appeal.

 (Based on "The Policy for Determination of Eligibility for Reclassification As a Pennsylvania Resident for Tuition Purposes" Deputy Controllerís Office The Pennsylvania State University: 12/4/92)